OmarSuarezDoro/Crystals-Kyber-OOP-CC/README.md

 <br>

 ### c) Sampling Unit

-The Sampling unit is a component that is going to generate samples of noise (the errors, which envolves the LWE problem, described at [b) Learning With Errors Problem](#b-learning-with-errors-problem)) and also will be used to generate random polynomials which satisfies the security of the scheme.
-We need to keep in mind that to guarantee that the algorithm works, we need to introduce a distribution close to 0, so that the error is tiny, in order to recover the original data.
+The sampling unit is a component that generates noise samples (the errors involved in the Learning With Errors or LWE problem) and also generates random polynomials that comply with the scheme's security.
+To ensure the algorithm works correctly, a distribution close to 0 is introduced so that the error is small, allowing the recovery of the original data.

-To make this possible *CKA* use **CBD(Central Binomial Distribution)**, which have:
+To achieve this, Kyber uses the Central Binomial Distribution (CBD), which provides:

-- An accurate control of the noise generated
+- Precise control of the generated noise.
-- Computacional efficiency (less complex operations)
+- Computational efficiency (less complex operations).
-- Ensures the security of the scheme (ensures that the sample generated fulfill security conditions)
+- Guarantee of the scheme's security.

+This component has two main methods:

+1. **GenerateDistributionMatrix**: Generates a \(k \times 1\) matrix using the CBD.
+It should be noted that through a PRF gate prior to the CBD, the output's determinism is ensured, biases in distribution generation are prevented, and resistance to attacks is reinforced.

+2. **CBD**: Implements the central binomial distribution.
+In the code, the inversion in byte management ensures compatibility with internal representations and cryptographic standards.

 > [!NOTE]